 Most shots will be from a standing position off of shooting sticks due to the tall grass and brush but there are times a kneeling shot will present itself.
 I suggest that you practice off of an adjustable tripod shooting stick especially, if you have never shot from shooting sticks before.
 We supply and carry a pair of sticks on the hunt so there is no reason to bring yours unless you plan on carrying them.

-Since 1994, we have guided over 1,600 successful Nilgai hunts in South Texas—and many people return to hunt year after year.
+Since 1994 we have guided over 1,700 successful Nilgai Hunters, many return to hunt year after year.
 Although we make no guarantees, other than to do our best to provide you with a memorable hunt, we have been 100% on Trophy Nilgai Bulls since 1994.
 We know how to hunt Nilgai and how to make your hunt a success so that you will want come back again.
 We are professional hunters and do this for a living because we love it.
-Call us to book and experience the best Nilgai hunting in Texas.

 2 Day Nilgai Bull Hunts